top of page

 Mark and Sandra didn't purchase an estate - they committed to stewarding it for the next generation.
 They see themselves as temporary custodians of land with a 230-year agricultural history, responsible for passing it on in better condition than they inherited it.
 That long-term thinking shapes every decision, from vineyard management to visitor experiences.

 Bruno doesn't simply execute a winemaking formula.
-He listens to what each vintage tells him, adapting his approach to honour the year's unique character.
-Some years demand earlier harvest, others reward patience.
-Bruno's role is to guide, not force.
+Together, they have built a deep connection to this estate — Bruno listens to what each vintage tells him, adapting his approach to honour the year's unique character.

 This people-first approach extends to how we welcome visitors.
 When you stay at our gîte or book a tasting, you're not shuffled through a corporate tour.
 You meet the actual owners and winemaker.
 You taste wine whilst hearing about specific harvest challenges from the person who managed them.
 You experience our working estate as it truly functions - vines alongside cattle, forest alongside wine cellars, modern winemaking techniques alongside traditional values.